 - which DIY skin hacks aren’t healthy, even if they seem to work

-No matter what your skin type is, a daily skin care routine can help you maintain overall skin health and improve specific concerns like acne, scarring, and dark spots.
 A daily skin care routine has four basic steps you can do once in the morning and once before you sleep.

 1. Cleansing: Choose a cleanser that doesn’t leave your skin tight after washing.
 Clean your face no more than twice a day, or just once, if you have dry skin and don’t wear makeup.
 Avoid washing for that squeaky-clean feeling because that means your skin’s natural oils are gone.
-Cleansers known to work well for all skin types include Cetaphil and Banila Clean It Zero Sherbet Cleanser.

 4. Sunscreen: Apply sunscreen with at least 30 SPF 15 minutes before heading outdoors, as it takes a while for sunscreen to activate.
 Darker skin tones actually need more sun protection because hyperpigmentation is harder to correct.
-Try EltaMD’s sunscreen, which offers broad-spectrum UVA/UVB protection and is recommended by the Skin Cancer Foundation.

 Choose products that fit your skin type and sensitivity, and remember to read the labels.
 Some products, such as retinol or prescription retinoids, should only be applied at night.
+See our articles on mineral-based sunscreens or sunscreens for darker skin.

 Start with a basic and simple routine to see how your skin reacts.
 Once you’re comfortable, you can then add extra products such as exfoliants, masks, and spot treatments to boost your skin’s health.